Be'lakor: History

 and received much praise by reviewers.
 In November 2009, Be'lakor signed with Kolony Records.

 In March 2010, Be'lakor's album Stone's Reach took first place in Metal Storm's "Best Melodeath/Gothenburg Metal Album" for 2009.
 Be'lakor also supported Turisas on their national tour of Australia in May.
 They were the opening act for Alestorm in Melbourne for their "PLUNDER DOWNUNDER” tour in June 2010.
 The band also performed at the Summer Breeze Open Air Festival in Germany in August 2010.

 Be'lakor released their third album Of Breath and Bone in June 2012.
 They began touring Europe, playing Brutal Assault in the Czech Republic.
 They also performed at the Summer Breeze Open Air Festival in Germany during August 2012.
 They supported Apocalyptica in Melbourne during their 2012 Australia tour in September, and At the Gates in Melbourne during their tour in November.

-In August 2015, the band returned to Europe and played Brutal Assault in Czechia, Rockstadt Open Air in Romania and Summer Breeze.
-Matt Dodds of Arbrynth took over lead guitar duties for Shaun due to illness.

-On 21 September 2015, the band announced that their fourth album would be released in March 2016.
-Later, on 29 December, drummer Jimmy Vanden Broeck left the band to pursue other musical ventures.
-He was replaced by Elliott Sansom, who also performs with Melbourne-based bands Dusk Cult & Okera.
-On 24 June 2016 Be'lakor released Vessels, the band's fourth album.
+On 24 June 2016, Be'lakor released Vessels, the band's fourth album.
 Coherence followed five years later, on 29 October 2021.
+In March 2025, the band announced their first ever North American tour, covering cities in United States and Canada.